kubernetes/kops/docs/cli/kops_set_instancegroup.md

  This command changes the desired instance group configuration in the registry.

-    kops set does not update the cloud resources, to apply the changes use "kops update cluster".
+    kops set does not update the cloud resources; to apply the changes use "kops update cluster".

  Valid Instance Group Settings: